 The clients seen in all of our practica come from the diverse ethnic, racial and social groups represented in the greater Chicago metropolitan area.
 For example, at the Family Institute site over 50% are from lower income groups and 40% are from races other than Caucasian.
 The Family Institute has a serious commitment to treating diverse populations and training clinicians to have a respect for issues of diversity.
 Several class sessions in the didactic quarters of The Family Institute practica focus on these issues, which are also often a focus in supervision.
-Moreover, the Family Institute is one of very few other sliding fee scale treatment agencies in the area and there are fewer still that have a sliding fee scale that slides as low as the one in place at The Family Institute (the average fee for the clients of our clinical psychology graduate student therapists in these practica is often less than \$15 an hour and has been as low as \$4 an hour).
+Moreover, the Family Institute is one of very few other sliding fee scale treatment agencies in the area and there are fewer still that have a sliding fee scale that slides as low as the one in place at The Family Institute (most clients are currently seen for no fee).
 Thus, practicum students at The Family Institute are exposed to a wide variety of patients from diverse cultural, ethnic and socioeconomic backgrounds, including the physically disabled.
 Supervision addresses the needs to tailor interventions to make them culturally sensitive on a case by case basis as the supervisor deems necessary.